kaneoriley/crate/README.md

 `isGzipped()`: Returns whether the file is Gzip compressed (will be automatically handled by `Crate`) `asUri()`: Returns the file path formatted as a Uri string for consumption by external libraries

-There are three subtypes of `Asset`, which contain extra information about the asset (calculated at compile time).
+There are four subtypes of `Asset`, which contain extra information about the asset (calculated at compile time).
 They are:

 * FontAsset